DevIsko-Hackathon/tagump.ai/README.md

 4. Run '***flutter pub***' get to download the project dependencies.

 5. Finally, run '***flutter run***' to start the app.

+Note: Please make sure that your device is connected to the internet while using the app, as some of its features require an active internet connection.

 ## 🚀 Demo